 With these advancements, developers can focus on solving core business challenges instead of spending time on repetitive coding and debugging tasks.

 AI is making software development accessible to non-programmers through low-code and no-code platforms.
-These platforms allow users to build applications using visual interfaces, drag-and-drop components, and pre-built templates.
+These platforms allow users to build applications development using visual interfaces, drag-and-drop components, and pre-built templates.

 With AI-driven LCNC platforms, companies can make business processes more direct while maintaining IT governance.